 Australian Early Development Index (AEDI) data is collected nationally every three years and provides a snapshot of how children are developing by the time they reach school.
-Results of the 2012 collection were released on 4 April 2013.

 Principals can access a confidential AEDI School Profile if their school participated in the collection and has met privacy reporting requirements.